evhub/coconut/DOCS.md

 ### `match`

 Coconut provides `match` statements to allow for Haskell-style pattern-matching.
-Coconut match statement syntax looks like:
+Coconut match statement syntax is
 ```
 match <pattern> in <value> [if <cond>]:
     <body>
 [else:
     <body>]
 ```
-`<value>` is the item to match against, `<cond>` is an optional additional check, and `<body>` is simply code that is executed if the header above it succeeds. `<pattern>` follows its own, special syntax, defined roughly like so:
+where `<value>` is the item to match against, `<cond>` is an optional additional check, and `<body>` is simply code that is executed if the header above it succeeds. `<pattern>` follows its own, special syntax, defined roughly like so:
 ```
 pattern := (
     "(" pattern ")"                 # parentheses